TQuanNg/leetnote-mobile-app/README.md

 ## 🚀 Setup & Deployment
-Backend is containerized with Docker and hosted on EC2.
-PostgreSQL database is hosted on AWS.
+The backend is containerized with Docker and hosted on EC2, with a PostgreSQL database also hosted on AWS.

-Frontend is built with Jetpack Compose and can be run via Android Studio.
+The frontend, built with Jetpack Compose, is **fully runnable in Android Studio** and connected to the **live** backend.

 ### Optional Local Setup